Yeah much cooler to just quit the game and remain addicted to a dying WoW related website you fucking reject.

 Gearing for PvP

 You can basically use all the PvP Gear and you'll do great.
-Some PvE gear is quite nice, such as gear with 3 sockets or PvE trinkets.
+PvE gear has been nerfed in PvP quite a dramatically this patch.

 Stormstrike before you Ascendance in general.
 Stormblast is not on cooldown after you stormstrike.
 This can give you some extremely scary burst.